Deepak-Sourcefuse/lerna-loopback/packages/products-service/README.md

 npm install
 ```

-To only install resolved dependencies in `package-lock.json`:
+To only install  dependencies in `package-lock.json`:

 ```sh
 npm ci